elephantscale/es-training-new/machine-learning/slides/Unsupervised-Generic.md

  * Outliers may bias results.

- * Clusters not broadly (hyper)spherical don’t work well for k-means.
+ * Clusters not broadly (hyper)spherical don't work well for k-means.

      - Use hierarchical clustering for these situations.